How to Secure PostgreSQL: Security Hardening Best Practices and Tips

 TLS Certificates

-TLS (sometimes referred to as SSL) certificates can be used for authentication as well as being required for TLS encryption as discussed in part one of this blog series.
-Certificate authentication works by trusting a top-level certificate (or one of its children or 'intermediate' certificates) to issue certificates only to trusted clients.
-Clients in possession of a certificate and key issued by a higher authority that also issued the server certificate and key can be considered trusted.
+TLS (sometimes referred to as SSL) certificates can be used for authentication and as a requirement for TLS encryption, as discussed in part one of this blog series.
+Certificate authentication works by trusting a top-level certificate (or one of its children or “intermediate” certificates) to issue certificates only to trusted clients.
+Clients in possession of a certificate and key issued by the higher authority who also issued the server certificate and key can be considered trusted.

 In a simple example, you would first create a Certificate Authority (CA) certificate and key.
-This is extremely valuable and sensitive so must be kept completely secure.
+This is extremely valuable and sensitive, so it must be kept completely secure.
 Then, you create a certificate and key for the Postgres server and sign it using the CA certificate and key.

-Both the server certificate and key are then installed in the Postgres server, along with a copy of the CA's certificate (but not the CA's key).
+Both the server certificate and key are then installed into the Postgres server, along with a copy of the CA's certificate (but not the CA's key).

 Client certificates and keys can then also be created and signed by the CA as required.